dedis/cothority/README.md

 # How to Run a Cothority

-All applications in `app/*` are stand-alone with the correct configuration.
-They can be used either with the localhost- or the DeterLab-deployment.
+All applications in `app/*` are stand-alone.
+Currently, they can be used by deploying to either localhost or DeterLab.

 ## Localhost
 To run a simple signing check on localhost, execute the following commands: